drew1kun/ansible-role-rpi_wifi_ap/README.md

  - installs `iptables-persistent` and configures `iptables` to use NAT
  - installs and configures `hostapd`

+It is assumed that the raspberry pi 3(with built in broadcom wifi adapter) is used with additiional Ralink usb wifi dongle.

+The one I use it with is Ralink USB WiFi RT5370:
+ - 802.11 b/g/n 150Mbps;
+ - 2.400-2.487 GHz channels 1-14;
+ - Power: Voltage: 5V+5%, Amperage: 70mA Average)

 NOTE: The role uses ansible `replace` module wich is currently broken: the module's `before/after` properties work other way around.
 The [issue][ansible-replace-issue-link] is still open, but may change in the future.